 - Expenses for the repair of the damage to primary residence

-While this access is great, it’s got it’s own rules around it.
-These distributions are taxable in the year it was received along with a 10% penalty for taking out prior to retirement.
-It’s also important to note that not all 401(k) plans contain this provision.
+While this access is great, it’s got its own rules around it.
+These distributions are taxable in the year money is received along with a 10% penalty for taking out prior to retirement.
+It’s also important to note that not all 401k plans contain this provision.
 Loans are much more preferred and come without 10% penalty while allowing you to pay yourself back.

-Talk to your controller/hr person/plan sponsor for more information on what kind of access you have.
-While it’s great to maintain your savings, but it’s nice to know it’s got your back when you need it!
+Talk to your controller/HR person/plan sponsor for more information on what kind of access you have.
+While it’s great to maintain your savings, it’s nice to know it’s got your back when you need it!